douglascraigschmidt/LiveLessons/Folders/WebFlux/README.md

 # Getting Started

-The following are the steps required to build and run this WebFlux example.
+This example shows how to use the Spring WebFlux framework together with Project Reactor to process entries in a large recursive directory folder concurrently as a web service.
+The following are the steps required to build and run this WebFlux project.

 1. Change directory to the Folders/WebFlux folder and run the following command from the shell: